 Step 6 - Research in the church records

+- Then, you need to contact the parish priest.
 It is often difficult to do this research remotely, however you can give it a try.
-If the place you are researching is small, there will surely be just one parish church, so if you just address your request to the "Parrocchia di" the request will reach your parish.
+Here is a model form, we added a sentence in the end mentioning an offer, thanking the priest all the same and asking for a reply anyway, where he might tell you why he could not help you.
+The record books you need may be missing, and this piece of information may be helpful too.
+If the place you are researching is small, there will surely be just one parish church, so if you just address your request to the "Parrocchia di (name of place)" the request will reach your parish.

-- Time: A parish priest is usually very busy with his parishioners, duties, administrative functions etc. A research requires long hours.
+- The Time: A parish priest is usually very busy with his parishioners, duties, administrative functions etc. A research requires long hours.

-- Place: books are usually kept in the church, and the priest does not often live there.
+- The Place: books are usually kept in the church, and the priest does not often live there.
 The church locals may be cold and uncomfortable

 Research in the Parish yourself